 Smoothies are another way to concentrate vitamin-rich foods in a way that goes down easy.
 Combine fruits with nondairy milk and/or nondairy yogurt, or silken tofu.
 If you have a high-powered blender, you can even add high-nutrient raw veggies like carrots, squash, or sweet potato to smoothies.
 If you’re really lucky you can work your way up to adding greens to your family’s smoothies.

-7 Recognize that “kid food” can be healthy when made with good ingredients.
-If you have young children, your shared meals might seem like “nursery food” for some time, but comfort food can be made healthy and tasty, too!
+7 Recognize that “kid food” can be good for them when made with good ingredients.
+If you have young children, your shared meals might seem like “nursery food” for some time, but comfort food can be made with wholesome ingredients and will still be tasty, too!
 Here are some ideas for kid-friendly meals that even adults can enjoy:

 - When making pizza meals, make simpler versions for your child on whole-grain pita or English muffins.
 Layer with sauce and a sprinkling of nondairy cheese, and if your child doesn’t like veggies on the pizza itself, serve them on the side.